Leo McKern: Theatre

 McKern fell in love with Australian actress Jane Holland, moved to the United Kingdom to be with her, and married her in 1946.
 Despite the difficulties posed by his glass eye and Australian accent, he soon became a regular performer at London's Old Vic theatre and the Shakespeare Memorial Theatre (now the Royal Shakespeare Theatre) in Stratford-upon-Avon.

 McKern's most notable Shakespearean role was as Iago in Othello, in 1952.
 In 1955 he appeared in The Burnt Flower Bed by Ugo Betti directed by Peter Hall at the Arts Theatre Club in London.
 He played Big Daddy in Peter Hall's production of Cat on a Hot Tin Roof at the Comedy Theatre in 1958, and went on to play the German ambassador in another Peter Hall production, Brouhaha starring Peter Sellers at the Aldwych Theatre.
+He also starred opposite him in the film The Mouse That Roared, though like with most of the other actors, he did not reprise his role in the sequel The Mouse on the Moon.
 He originated the role of Common Man in Robert Bolt's A Man for All Seasons in the West End in 1960, but for the show's Broadway production appeared as Thomas Cromwell, 1st Earl of Essex, a role he would reprise for the 1966 film version.
 He also portrayed Subtle in Ben Jonson's The Alchemist in 1962.
 In 1965, he played the lead in Bolt's The Thwarting of Baron Bolligrew, and Disson in Harold Pinter's Tea Party.

 He appeared at the Royal Exchange, Manchester in Uncle Vanya in 1977 and in Crime and Punishment in 1978.

-In 1989, he played James Boswell in the one-man show, Boswell for the Defence in theatres in Melbourne, Hong Kong and London.
+In 1989-90, he played James Boswell in the one-man show, Boswell for the Defence in theatres in Melbourne, Sydney, Hong Kong and London.